anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

-> We have not defined what a node is yet, formally.
-But we can think of it as a
+> Roughly, a node is a
 > virtual place where the engine lives and operates.
 This place could be known
 > to be in the same neighbourhood, in which case, we can refer to it as a
 > **local engine**.
 Otherwise, the engine is an **external engine**.
+> _However, note that we have not yet **defined** what a node is!_

 --8<-- "./arch/node/types/identities.juvix.md:EngineID"

 </div>

-Okay, I guess that we can define our identifiers now.
+Okay, I guess that we can nevertheless start thinking about identifiers already.

 ```juvix